David Toews

 David Toews (born June 7, 1990) is a Canadian former professional ice hockey player.
 He was drafted by the New York Islanders in the 3rd round, 66th overall, in the 2008 NHL Entry Draft.
-He is the younger brother of Chicago Blackhawks captain Jonathan Toews.
+He is the younger brother of former Chicago Blackhawks captain Jonathan Toews.

 Playing career

 Amateur

 At the 2005 WHL Bantam Draft, Toews was selected in the sixth round, 117th overall by the Brandon Wheat Kings.
-Toews began his career at Shattuck-Saint Mary's with its Tier I Bantam team.During his first season with the prep team at Shattuck-Saint Mary's, Toews was named to the Manitoba roster for the ice hockey tournament at the 2007 Canada Games.
+Toews began his career at Shattuck-Saint Mary's with its Tier I Bantam team.
+During his first season with the prep team at Shattuck-Saint Mary's, Toews was named to the Manitoba roster for the ice hockey tournament at the 2007 Canada Games.
 There, he helped the team to their best finish in the tournament's history, losing 6–4 to Ontario in the gold-medal game.

 In the off-season before his final year at Shattuck-Saint Mary's, Toews gave a verbal commitment to attend the University of North Dakota and play for the North Dakota Fighting Sioux men's ice hockey team beginning in the 2008–09 season.

 Heading into the 2008 NHL Entry Draft, Toews was ranked 79th among North American skaters by the NHL Central Scouting Bureau.
 He had previously been ranked 71st among North American skaters in January 2008.
 On June 21, 2008, Toews was drafted in the third round, 66th overall by the New York Islanders.